Rensselaer Polytechnic Institute: Grand Marshal and President of the Union

-Grand Marshal (GM)

 The Grand Marshal position is elected by the student body (typically in the spring) and is the highest position a student can hold at RPI.
 The GM plays a big role in the student government by doing projects, appointing officers, and aiding the general campus community.
-The first GM was Albert M. Harper, and the current GM as of 2021-2022 is Cait Bennet (156th).
+The first GM was Albert M. Harper.

-President of the Union (PU)

 The President of the Union is elected by the student body (typically in the spring).
-Their main responsibility is to appoint an Executive Board of 15–20 students (responsible for the Rensselaer Union's budget).
-The Executive Board is the chief financial body of the Rensselaer Union.
+Their main responsibility is to appoint an executive board of 15–20 students (responsible for the Rensselaer Union's budget).
+The executive board is the chief financial body of the Rensselaer Union.
 They are responsible for preparing and approving the budget for the following fiscal year, keeping track of and distributing union funds, and managing the business affairs with other facilities.
-In addition to appointing the Executive Board, they also work closely with the union's staff, athletics staff, and student clubs.
+In addition to appointing the executive board, they also work closely with the union's staff, athletics staff, and student clubs.
 The first PU was W.C.H.
-Slagle, and the current as of 2021-2022 is Colleen Corrigan (133th).
+Slagle.